Oxford

 Location of Teaching, and Residential Requirements

-The Course has its own purpose-built building, the Isis Education Centre, located in the grounds of the Warneford Hospital, Oxford, which has well-equipped teaching rooms, seminar rooms, offices, computer facilities, kitchen and a common room.
-New teaching spaces are being created in other Trust locations in Oxford for this academic year.
+The Course has new purpose-built teaching spaces in Cowley, just south of Oxford city central.
+The course hub is the Isis Education Centre, located in the grounds of the Warneford Hospital, Oxford.
+This has well-equipped teaching rooms, seminar rooms, offices, computer facilities, kitchen and a common room.
 Teaching may also take place in other Trust locations and within the Thames Valley footprint, as well as on-line as required.

 Last updated: